parzi-val/ecourts-scraper/README.md

 ### Step-by-Step Process

+1. **Select State**: Choose the state where your case was filed from the dropdown menu.

+2. **Select District**: Choose the district court from the dynamically loaded options.

-1. **Initialize Session**: Click the "Initialize Session" button to establish a connection with the ECourts system.
+3. **Initialize Session**: Click the "Initialize Session" button to establish a connection with the selected district court.

-2. **Select Court Complex**: Choose the court complex where your case was filed from the dropdown menu.
+4. **Select Court Complex**: Choose the court complex where your case was filed from the dropdown menu.

-3. **Select Case Type**: Choose the appropriate case type from the dynamically loaded options.
+5. **Select Case Type**: Choose the appropriate case type from the dynamically loaded options.

-4. **Enter Case Details**: Provide the case number and filing year.
+6. **Enter Case Details**: Provide the case number and filing year.

-5. **Solve CAPTCHA**: Enter the characters shown in the CAPTCHA image to verify you're a human user.
+7. **Solve CAPTCHA**: Enter the characters shown in the CAPTCHA image to verify you're a human user.

-6. **View Results**: Review the comprehensive case details that are displayed in organized sections.
+8. **View Results**: Review the comprehensive case details that are displayed in organized sections.

 ### Features